 - heart – inflammation of the tissue around the heart can lead to pericarditis, which causes chest pain

 - eyes – inflammation of the eyes can lead to scleritis or Sjögren's syndrome.
 Scleritis can cause eye redness and pain, whereas Sjögren's syndrome can cause dry eyes

 - blood vessels – inflammation of the blood vessels, known as vasculitis, is the thickening, weakening, narrowing and scarring of blood vessel walls.
 In serious cases, it can affect blood flow to your body's organs and tissues and can be life threatening

 However, with early treatment, inflammation in other parts of the body from rheumatoid arthritis is less likely.

-If rheumatoid arthritis isn't treated early or isn't well controlled, the inflammation in your joints could lead to significant and permanent damage.
+If rheumatoid arthritis is not treated early or is not well controlled, the inflammation in your joints could lead to significant and permanent damage.